 “I was surprised,” said Flores.
 “I haven’t (sold) real estate in years although I still teach classes and am looking for people to join me at my next (class) in Singapore to learn and write it off as a business expense!”

-Hawaii Business hosted the event in partnership with Fletcher Jones and Howard Hughes, and gold sponsors: Title Guaranty, Hawaii Mortgage Experts and INspiration.
+Hawaii Business hosted the event in partnership with gold sponsors Title Guaranty, Hawaii Mortgage Experts and Inspiration.
 The silver sponsor was 360 Productions and the bronze sponsors were Old Republic Title and First American Title.
 The financial sponsor was Bank of Hawaii, the lifetime achievement sponsor was Ward Village and the supporting sponsors were Fletcher Jones fine automobiles, Mercedes Benz and Porsche.
 The entertainment sponsor, Hawaii Information Service, provided the attendees with live music by local boy Justin Young and his band, and they performed his hit, “Leaving On a Jet Plane” among other songs.